Why Our Creative Agency Has an AI Policy

 “Falling asleep at the wheel.”
 Fabrizio Dell’Acqua of Harvard used the term “falling asleep at the wheel” when people using AI tend to “switch off their brains” and “outsource their judgment to AI.”

-If I’m guilty of leaning on GPS when driving a route I know, don’t I risk weakening my creative muscle by relying on GAI in my work?
+If I’m guilty of leaning on GPS when driving a route I know, don’t I risk weakening my creative muscle by relying on AI in my work?
 I’m not alone in my concern: 70% of the BCG consultants in the study worried that using GPT-4 would “stifle their creative abilities over time.”

-2. GAI and Intellectual Property Protection
+2. AI and Intellectual Property Protection

 IP protection has been pretty straightforward in our work.
 We create original work and begin using it.
 We can get trademark protection ® © registering it or adding the TM symbol after a new product or service.

+We’ve always been careful to give credit (e.g., cite an author’s work) or purchase an artist’s license if we use their work.
 Our client agreements have the legal language to clarify who owns the created work.
 Leaning on IP attorneys and referring our clients to them has been pretty standard.

-In her AI for Agencies Summit presentation, Sharon Torek, founder of Legal+Creative | Toerek Law, suggested that we’ll likely see more GAI companies place the responsibility for copyright infringement on the user.
+In her AI for Agencies Summit presentation, Sharon Torek, founder of Legal+Creative | Toerek Law, suggested that we’ll likely see more AI companies place the responsibility for copyright infringement on the user.

-Adobe, a well-respected and widely used software by artists and educators, includes “a new kind of tamper-evident metadata that can be applied to (GAI) assets at export or download.
+Adobe, a well-respected and widely used software by artists and educators, includes “a new kind of tamper-evident metadata that can be applied to (AI) assets at export or download.
 They increase transparency around the origins and history of the assets they are applied to.”

 Adobe will attach and may publish Content Credentials (Adobe’s AI Beta Tool, Firefly, Terms and Agreement Content Credentials) for content created with generative AI features to let people know it was generated with AI.